IbrahimItani01/baddil/README.md

    const API_KEY = "ENTER YOUR API";
    ```

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run Baddĭl locally and explore its features.